SupposeNot/Geometry2020/README.md

 2. Pull latest changes to repository `git pull`
 3. Make changes to the tex file
 4. Add changes to the commit `git add Summary\ of\ Geometry.tex`
-5. Commit with usefull message `git commit -m "Added Section 1.1"`
+5. Commit with useful message `git commit -m "Added Section 1.1"`
 6. Push your changes to the repository `git push`

 #### Helpful Tips